michanto/cdk-orchestration/API.md

 TransformBase creates an L1 shim CfnTransform that calls the _apply function of the L2 TransformBase that created it.

-TransformBase.shimParent determines where to put the L1 shim in the construct tree.
+TransformBase.target determines where to put the L1 shim in the construct tree.
 There are four possibilites:

 1. The parent of the Transform is a Resource.
 In this case, the shim is created as a child